Influenza in Europe, Season 2015–2016

 Data on hospitalisations in reporting countries

-In the eight EU countries reporting hospital data, 6023 hospitalised cases of influenza were reported this season, with over half of those admitted to intensive care units.
-Since week 40/2014, 584 deaths have been reported among laboratory-confirmed hospitalized cases, mostly from France (241) and Spain (252).
+In the eight EU countries reporting hospital data, more than 8 500 hospitalised cases of influenza were reported this season, almost two-thirds of those patients were reported from intensive care units.

 Flu News Europe